zth/rescript-relay/reason-relay-documentation/docs/using-fragments.md

 Let's break down what's happening here:

-1. We define a fragment on the GraphQL type `User` through `[%relay.fragment]`.
+1. We define a fragment on the GraphQL type `User` through `[%relay]`.
 2. We define a React component that takes a `user` prop.
-3. `[%relay.fragment]` will autogenerate a React hook called `use`, which takes any object containing a fragment reference for that particular fragment, and returns the data.
+3. `[%relay]` with a fragment defined in it will autogenerate a React hook called `use`, which takes any object containing a fragment reference for that particular fragment, and returns the data.
 4. Just as with queries, `use` for fragments is integrated with [React suspense](https://reactjs.org/docs/concurrent-mode-suspense.html), meaning that `use` will suspend if the data's not already there.

 ### Fragment references and how Relay transports fragment data